 Dr. Kim has had the honor of working with incredible colleagues in a range of disciplines and has thus been able to publish 1st authored papers in a variety of outlets including: Proceedings of the National Academy of Sciences, JAMA Psychiatry, Stroke, Circulation, Preventive Medicine, American Journal of Epidemiology, Psychosomatic Medicine, and Health Psychology.
 These studies have been featured in the New York Times, Los Angeles Times, The Atlantic, CBS News (Television Interview), BBC News (Radio Interview), NPR (Radio Interview), Time Magazine, and the Washington Post.
 His work has been supported by funding from the National Institute on Aging (NIA), National, Heart, Lung, Blood, Institute (NHLBI), and the Robert Wood Johnson Foundation.

-Recognized as one of Forbe's 30 Under 30 in Healthcare (Top 30 Innovators Under the Age of 30) and also one of the Top 30 Thinkers Under the Age of 30 by Pacific Standard.
-Recipient of the Horace H. Rackham Predoctoral Fellowship (fellowship for the top dissertation ideas at the University of Michigan - across all Departments) and the Telluride Association Fellowship (a 5-year University-wide room and board fellowship recognized by faculty and the school newspaper as the "genius house").
-Recipient of several organizational awards for leadership, teamwork, and community service/volunteering.
+Dr. Kim was recognized as one of Forbe's 30 Under 30 in Healthcare (Top 30 Innovators Under the Age of 30) and also one of the Top 30 Thinkers Under the Age of 30 by Pacific Standard.
+He is a recipient of the Horace H. Rackham Predoctoral Fellowship (awarded to Ph.D. candidates at the University of Michigan with the top dissertation proposals) and the Telluride Association Fellowship (a 5-year University-wide room and board fellowship widely referred by faculty and the school newspaper as the "genius house").
+He is also the recipient of several organizational awards for both leadership and teamwork.